Promoting sustainable lifestyles and green spaces

 We strengthen institutional frameworks which is inclusive, transparent and effective .
 The local communities are sensitised, empowered and engaged on environment conservation in order to sustain the program.

 According to United Nations, poverty is more than lack of income and resources to ensure a sustainable livelihood.
 Its manifestations also include limited access to education and basic services, social discrimination and exclusion as well as lack of participation in decision-making.
-The program seeks to address the role of women in issues of water management and access to this basic resource.
+The program seeks to address the role of women in issues of water management, sanitation and hygiene.

 Our Overall Impact